reyesmarq/3x3/README.md

 - [x] adding responsive breakpoints
 - [x] adding respoinsive typography
 - [ ] Adding fluid typography
-- [x] adding cache busting to css and js sources
 - [ ] add a sitemap componentn in pug so it can be generated automatically
 - [ ] open graph implementation
 - [ ] twitter cards